MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 1. Select **File** -> **Capturing Events (Ctrl+E)** to stop capturing events.
 1. Save the file as *.PML.

-#### Analysis the events
+#### Analyze the Process Monitor trace

-After you get the captured PML file, open it with Process Monitor again.
+After you get the .PML file, open it with Process Monitor again.
 First filter it to the *DatabaseMail.exe* and *sqlservr.exe* processes.
 Click **Filter -> Filter...** or click the filter icon to open the filter menu.

 Add entries for Process Name are *sqlservr.exe* and *DatabaseMail.exe*: